 Have Questions?
 How can we help?
 Tell us more about your project or what services you are interested in so we can connect you with the right person on our team.

-Gilding was common in the Classic, Palladian, and Gothic architecture styles that were adopted and “revived” here in the US after the Civil War (mid 1800s) to the early 1900s.
+In more recent history, gilding was common in the Classic, Palladian, and Gothic architecture styles that were adopted and “revived” here in the US after the Civil War (mid 1800s) to the early 1900s.
 That period is referred to as the Gilded Age, when a few wealthy families compounded their riches during the industrial revolution because the trans-continental railroad made it possible to quickly ship steel and other goods to any part of the country.

 The Gilding Process

-The next step is to brush, or burnish, away all the extra bits along the edges, taking great care to recapture the precious metal and leaving an almost seamless appearance.
+The next step is to brush, or burnish, away all the extra bits of leaf along the edges, taking great care to recapture the precious metal and leaving an almost seamless appearance.
 Care must be taken to secure the bond, however, too much pressure will push the leaf into the size and cause it to lose its luster.